 - Cholesterol: Cholesterol is a substance found only in animal products.
 Your body needs some cholesterol to make certain hormones and absorb Vitamin D. While cholesterol is found in some foods, our bodies also naturally make it and the levels can depend a lot on genetics.
 Eat foods high in cholesterol in moderation.

 - Sodium: Sodium is the amount of salt in the serving of food.
 People with high blood pressure are often told to follow a low sodium diet.

-- Dietary Fiber: Dietary fiber helps with digestion and keeps you full between meals.
+- Dietary Fiber: Helps with digestion and keeps you full between meals.

-- Protein: Protein is used to build muscle and fight infections.
+- Protein: This nutrient is used to build muscle and fight infections.
 It also helps you feel full after you eat.

 Other nutrients, such as polyunsaturated or monounsaturated fat and other vitamins and minerals, can also be put on the Nutrition Facts label if the company that makes the food wants them listed.

 What should I look for on the Nutrition Facts Label?

 The first thing you should look at is the serving size.
 The amount of each nutrient listed on the label tells you what’s found in one serving of that food, not in the whole container.
 It also is important to look at fiber, especially for grains like bread and crackers.
 For these foods, aim to buy products that have 3g or more of fiber, because fiber will keep you full between meals and snacks.

 Do I need to read every Nutrition Facts Label?